-She brings 17 years of experience as an elected official, eleven years of targeted work experience in economic development, public policy advocacy, project development and management, fund raising and grant making.
-Laura has served the Mount Snow Valley, Windham County and Southern Vermont regions and knows the people, issues and challenges very well.
-She has devoted her high energy to the very large and long project of restoring a healthy economy after years of hard times.
+She brings 17 years of experience as an elected official, eleven years of targeted work experience in economic development, public policy advocacy, project development and management, fundraising and grant writing.

 Laura lives in Dover with her husband TJ, daughters Stevie and Sammy and son Casey and grew up in Connecticut and Whitingham, VT where her family moved in 1987.
 She has lived in Southern Vermont for 31 years, the last 17 in Dover, and along with her 11 younger brothers and sisters, graduated from the tiny former Whitingham High School.
 She attended Champlain College in Burlington, VT and Massachusetts College for Liberal Arts in North Adams, MA and has earned a degree in Hotel Restaurant Management.

 Laura has been an elected member of the Dover, Vermont school board since 2003, and is currently its Vice Chair.